• English

 Abdel-Fattah-Al-Sisi-askaladdin

-Currently, retired Field Marshal, Abdel Fattah al-Sisi, is the president of Egypt.
+Retired Field Marshal Abdel Fattah al-Sisi is the president of Egypt.
 He was elected in May 2014.
-Most Egyptians believed that Mr. Sisi would help in bringing stability to the national security and economic situation in Egypt and he was highly regarded for bringing an end to the autocratic rule of Morsi.
+Most Egyptians believed Mr. Sisi would help stabilize the country's national security and economic situation.
+He is also highly regarded for ending Morsi's autocratic rule.

 Related Articles